vipyoung/covid_fl/README.md

 The *sklearn* library is used for the ML model

 * server.py: server code.
-It creates the sockets for communicating with the clients and it manages the federated learning of the model
+It creates the sockets for communicating with the clients and it manages the federated learning process

+* prepare_inputs.sh: It creates input files for the client

 * client.py: client code.
 When requested by the server it performs a step of minimization of the loss function, and it sends back the updated model

-For testing the code run the server: python server.py
+For testing the code locally:
+0* run prepare_inputs.sh to create the necessary input files 1* run the server with: python server.py

-And as many clients as you want: python client.py
+2* run as many clients as you want with: python client.py

 The variable *min_updated_clients* in server.py defines how many clients needs to be updated before the server model is updated